 REDWOOD DISCOVERY MUSEUM 612 G St. Kids Alive!
 5:30 pm-8pm This is a drop-off program for children aged 3.5 – 12 years.
 Kids can enjoy crafts, science activities, pizza, and uninhibited museum fun!
 Enjoy Arts Alive while the kiddos have the time of their lives!! $20/child or $17 for members.
 Must be confidently potty-trained.

-REDWOOD MUSIC MART 511 F St.
+REDWOOD MUSIC MART 511 F St. Music by Slide, rock.

 RESTAURANT FIVE ELEVEN 511 Second St. Anna Sofia Amezcua and Jamie Pavlich Walker.
 Acrylic painting and Collage.